 Complex, and real, polynomial equations appear as polynomial systems, or maps, and encode a topological structure that is crucial to understand in order to answer questions in pure, and mathematics applied to sciences and engineering.
 Such polynomials retain distinguished discrete structures, making its exploitation important for the optimality of computational processes.

-In this direction, my research concerns creating, and employing procedures to describe the resulting topologies by taking advantage of polynomials' structure.
+In this direction, my research concerns creating, and employing procedures to describe the resulting topologies by taking advantage of polynomials' structure and geometry.

 Computing the real isolated solutions to a square system of polynomial equations is a substantially difficult problem.
 One thus tries to estimate their number by providing upper bounds that depend on the number of existing monomial terms.
-On the other hand, constructing polynomial maps with many real solutions has the purpose of understanding known upper bounds' optimality, and surpisingly little such constructions have been made.
+Additionnally, constructing polynomial maps with many real solutions has the purpose of understanding known upper bounds' optimality, and surpisingly little such constructions have been made.

 Examples of tools I use to improve known upper bounds, and test sharpness include: